lborb/book/src/applications.md

 * [_An Introduction to Chip-8 Emulation using the Rust Programming Language_](https://github.com/aquova/chip8-book/releases) - PDF book
 * [Book of crosvm](https://google.github.io/crosvm/) - a hosted (a.k.a. type-2) virtual machine monitor
 * Embedded
+  * [Anachro](https://anachro.computer/) - a network protocol and a PC architecture for microcontrollers
+  * [Discovery](https://docs.rust-embedded.org/discovery/) - use an F3 Discovery circuit board and Rust
   * [The Rust on ESP Book](https://esp-rs.github.io/book/)
 * Game development
   * [Amethyst Game Engine](https://book.amethyst.rs/stable/)